hayleymadden/spotify-user-playlist-trends/README.md

 From AIcrowd.com:
 >“The Spotify Million Playlist Dataset Challenge consists of a dataset and evaluation to enable research in music recommendations.
 It is a continuation of the RecSys Challenge 2018, which ran from January to July 2018.
 The dataset contains 1,000,000 playlists, including playlist titles and track titles, created by users on the Spotify platform between January 2010 and October 2017.
 The evaluation task is automatic playlist continuation: given a seed playlist title and/or initial set of tracks in a playlist, to predict the subsequent tracks in that playlist.
 This is an open-ended challenge intended to encourage research in music recommendations, and no prizes will be awarded (other than bragging rights).”

-The dataset, as well as other information, is available here.
+The dataset, as well as other information, is available [here]).
 [↑ Table of Contents](#table-of-contents)

 ## The Question